 The benefits of sales and marketing alignment are also well documented.
-Salespeople with service level agreements (SLAs) call out marketing as the top generator of leads, research by sales and marketing platform HubSpot suggests.
+Salespeople with service level agreements (SLAs) call out their company's marketing as the top generator of leads, research by sales and marketing platform HubSpot suggests.
 (See graphic below.)
-According to its global State of Inbound 2018 report, 'marketers with SLAs say they provide higher quality leads to sales', while 'teams with SLAs see higher ROMI from inbound marketing'.

 Source: State of Inbound 2018

-Service agreements between sales and marketing drive improved cooperation and performance.
-On one side, marketing teams understand the impact of their inbound marketing strategy, and on the other, sales appreciates the leads they receive from marketing.
-As a result, joint SLA efforts lead to growth.
-But with one in two businesses reporting a lack of alignment between their sales and marketing teams, the question remains as to why more businesses aren't doing more to bring their sales and marketing departments in line.
+Service agreements between Sales and Marketing drive improved cooperation and performance.
+On one side, marketing teams understand the impact of their inbound marketing, and on the other, Sales appreciates the leads they receive from Marketing.
+As a result, joint SLA efforts improve sales performance.
+But with one in two businesses reporting a lack of alignment between their sales and marketing teams, the question remains as to why more businesses aren't doing more to bring these departments in line.

 I want to repeat something a marketing manager once said to Eric during an exploratory meeting.
 The comment was offhand, made in jest, but it’s indicative of a problem many sales directors we speak with face when it comes to closing leads and generating revenue.

-‘Please’, said this marketing manager, ‘don’t give all my lovely leads to the sales team.
-They’ll ruin them all.'
+"Please," said this marketing manager, "don’t give all my leads to the sales team.
+They’ll ruin them all."

-If the answer to any of these questions is a ‘no’, yours is one of the companies with a weak or broken link between your sales and marketing functions.
+If the answer to any of these questions is a ‘no’, yours may be one of the companies with a weak or broken link between your sales and marketing functions.
 The problem often stems from a mismatch of goals between the two teams.

-'While many of us will readily admit that our end goal is revenue generation, it’s still a rarity to see full alignment in businesses', Eric says.
-'Sales creating their own content and ignoring the website, varying messages delivered by the two departments confusing prospects, a lack of agreement on lead quality, and a fundamental mismatch in lead qualification and definition are some of the most common symptoms of poor sales and marketing alignment experienced by the businesses we encounter.'
+"While many of us will readily admit that our end goal is revenue generation, it’s still a rarity to see full alignment in businesses," Eric says.
+"Sales creating its own content and ignoring the website, varying messages delivered by the two departments confusing prospects, a lack of agreement on lead quality, and a fundamental mismatch in lead qualification and definition are some of the most common symptoms of poor sales and marketing alignment experienced by the businesses we encounter."